-Based on the anatomical data, we performed optical modelling by considering a 3 μ m thick barbule, with on both sides N=3 melanosome layers, surrounded by an epicuticle with thickness $t_c=50$ nm.
-The close-packed, cylindrical melanosomes were assumed to have an air core with diameter $d_a=100$ nm, and a melanin cladding with diameter $d_m=180$ nm (Fig. 4, middle inset).
+Based on the anatomical data, we performed optical modelling by considering a 3 μ m thick barbule, with N=3 melanosome layers on both sides, surrounded by an epicuticle with thickness t_c =50 nm.
+The close-packed, cylindrical melanosomes were assumed to have an air core with diameter d_a =100 nm, and a melanin cladding with diameter d_m =180 nm (Fig. 4, middle inset).
 We calculated the reflectance spectra for normally incident light, polarised parallel (TE) and perpendicular (TM) to the melanosome axes (Fig. 4, upper inset), applying the FDTD method (Fig. 5A).

-The reflectance spectra for TE- as well as TM-polarised light showed high frequency oscillations (Fig. 5A, full), evidently due to thin-film interference of the total barbule thickness.
+The reflectance spectra for TE- as well as TM-polarised light showed high-frequency oscillations (Fig. 5A, full), evidently due to thin-film interference of the total barbule thickness.
 To confirm this, we also calculated the reflectance spectra for half the barbule (bounded by the dashed vertical line in Fig. 4, middle inset).
-The resulting TE- and TM-spectra no longer featured the oscillations and only had a main, broad reflectance band, peaking at ~500 nm.
+The resulting TE and TM spectra no longer featured the oscillations and only had a main, broad reflectance band, peaking at $\sim\!500$ nm.
 Interestingly, the latter spectra are almost identical to the smoothed spectra of the full model barbule.
 In other words, the reflectance is almost completely determined by the upper melanosome stack.